Camille Rivera sits by a window with a city building in the background.

 An Afro-Latina born and raised in the Bronx, Camille understands the importance of bringing lived experiences to campaign leadership.
 She has offered her political commentary on CNN, NY1, BBC, and WNYC’s The Takeaway.
 She has written op-eds for publications like Colorlines and the New York Daily News and has been profiled by mitú, the New York Daily News, Huffington Post, and other media outlets across the country.
 She is a frequent commentator on NY1.
 Camille received her bachelor’s degree at the City of University of New York (CUNY) and received her Master’s in Public Policy at the New York University Wagner School of Public Policy.

-Since joining the New Deal team in 2019, Camille has served as a Senior Advisor on the New York operation for Sen. Elizabeth Warren’s 2020 presidential campaign, worked with SEIU to build out the National Latino Civic Engagement Table, and overseen the SEIU Latino independent expenditure program in key battleground states like Nevada, Arizona, Pennsylvania, and Florida.
+Since joining the New Deal team in 2019, Camille has served as a Consultant Advisor for Sen. Elizabeth Warren’s 2020 presidential campaign, worked with SEIU to build out the National Latino Civic Engagement Table, and overseen the SEIU Latino independent expenditure program in key battleground states like Nevada, Arizona, Pennsylvania, and Florida.
 As the head of the New Deal General Consulting team, Camille’s work has also included consulting on local, state, and federal campaigns across the country.
 She served as a consultant for Charles Booker’s first run for the United States Senate in Kentucky, and her team secured some of the biggest progressive NYC council victories of 2021 with Sandy Nurse, Tiffany Cabán, and Pierina Sanchez.
 Camille also serves as an advisor to the National Working Families Party.
+Camille also serves as a Senior Advisor for Voto Latino and founder of La Brega y Fuerza, a Puerto Rican organization founded to build a pipeline of power between the Isla and the U.S.

 Camille Rivera on the campaign trail with Kentucky Senate candidate Charles Booker.